Parenting Plan or Consent Order?

 * Please remember, this is information only.
 You should seek specialist advice from a Family Lawyer specific to your circumstances.

-** To finalise property settlement, you need to either lodge your agreement with the Court via a Consent Order or include the agreement as part of your divorce application.
-Property settlement needs to occur within 12 months of finalising your divorce to have full benefit of the Family Law Act (1975).
+** To finalize property settlement, either lodge the agreement with the Court through a Consent Order or include it in your divorce application.
+The Family Law Act (1975) requires property settlements to be finalized within 12 months of divorce.